joaomelo/web-utils/readme.md

 Components are dummy UI blocks that show data and pass user actions to their parent widgets for processing.

+We use the prime face library to enable fast creation of pages.
+But you can create components of your own.

+Crude pages are automatically created.

 # Queries

 A view configuration of the system data.